 GMA News TV (GMA Network, Inc. – Philippines)

-Q: What inspired you to make this film – how did you find this girl and her family?
+What inspired you to make this film?
+How did you find these children?

-Q: What other difficulties did you encounter in filming this story?
+What difficulties did you encounter in filming this story?

-Q: What are your plans in the future to promote children's rights?
+What are your plans to promote children's rights in the future?

 Reel Time will continue to be at the forefront in producing eye-opening documentaries, which examine the challenges that children face in search of a better future.
 Hopefully, we can work with different production entities from around the world for possible documentary collaboration.